IfyTechy/PortSwigger-Academy-Labs-XXS-/Cross-Site-Scripting/01-Reflected-XSS.md

   ## Exploitation

-  I used a specialized XXS payload injected into the funtional search bar in the web application
+Exploitation was achieved by injecting a malicious XSS payload into the search functionality, which failed to sanitize user input, allowing arbitrary script execution in the browser.

   Fig 1. <img width="1090" height="610" alt="image" src="https://github.com/user-attachments/assets/9f5c0188-0772-4f94-8eec-327540892a85" />

 ### Payload
 `<script>alert(1)</script>`

   ## Verification
-  - I pasted the XXS payload on the search bar
+  - Inserted the XSS payload into the search input field
-  - I clicked search
+  - Submitted the request via the search function
-  - **Result:** The application executed unsanitized user input in the HTML context, confirming the presence of a reflected Cross-Site Scripting (XSS) vulnerability.
+  - Result: The application executed unsanitized user input in the HTML context, confirming the presence of a reflected Cross-Site Scripting (XSS) vulnerability.

 Fig 2. <img width="658" height="372" alt="WhatsApp Image 2026-05-07 at 11 28 07" src="https://github.com/user-attachments/assets/28c5dafa-bd0a-4205-ae4e-38b535eb7622" />